saferinsulin/website/drugs.md

 ## Sulphonylureas

-- The sulphonylureas (**gliclazide** and **glimepiride**) cause insulin release by direct binding to receptors on beta cells.
+- The sulphonylureas (**Gliclazide** and **Glimepiride**) cause insulin release by direct binding to receptors on beta cells.
 They are associated with hypoglycaemia.
 Critically ill patients with unpredictable absorption and renal clearance may be at higher risk.

 - Gliclazide and glimepiride should be suspended on admission to critical care and blood glucose should be monitored closely (every 4-6 hours) for up to 48 hours if the patient has any evidence of renal impairment.